 Relationships aren’t all rainbows and butterflies; there are going to be moments where you’re going to have to discuss difficult topics.
 But, if you can’t talk about these things with your partner, then who will you talk about them with?

-If you’re able to navigate these tough times together, you have a healthy relationship.
+If you’re able to navigate these tough times together, you have a healthy and happy relationship.
 [Read: Easy communication exercises for couples to communicate better]

 A healthy relationship is built on trust.
 Of course, there are different types of relationships out there, for example, monogamous or polyamorous.